-The Preferred Impact Development Plan will result in impacts to approximately 15.28 acres of existing SCPZ on-site associated within the four (4) streams located on the property.
-As proposed mitigation for proposed encroachment and associated impacts to the SCPZ, approximately 17.10 acres of SCPZ will be established within the riparian areas of the relocated/restored stream channel areas.
-This represents an increase of 1.82 acres, due to the increased SCPZ from Stream 11 and 12 which were currently 100' from center line (based on StreamStats calculated drainage areas) and are now proposed to extend 130' from center line (south of Stream 12 confluence).
-Additionally, a SCPZ is proposed to be established over the piped/encapsulated stream portions on-site as well, maintaining the SCPZ throughout the Site to the greatest extent practical.
+The Preferred Impact Development Plan will result in impacts to approximately 20.332 acres of existing SCPZ on-site associated within the five (5) streams, two (2) wetlands, and one (1) pond located on the Site.
+As proposed mitigation for proposed encroachment and associated impacts to the SCPZ, approximately 20.478 acres of SCPZ will be established within the riparian areas of the relocated/restored stream channel areas and wetland areas.
+This represents an increase of 0.146 acre, thus maintaining at least a 1:1 mitigation replacement ratio.
+The SCPZ is proposed to be established over the piped/encapsulated stream portions on-site as well, maintaining the SCPZ throughout the Site to the greatest extent practical.
+Below is the breakdown of the existing SCPZ widths and associated proposed SCPZ widths for each feature.
+Per the plan notes, Stream corridor protection zone (SCPZ) widths were enlarged and adjusted at points of stream confluences to account for combined flows, yielding the overall indicated 20.332 acres of current SCPZ on-site and 20.478 acres of proposed SCPZ on-site.